WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 == Changelog ==
 = 1.1 =
+New version of the WebSpellChecker plugin introduces the following updates:

-Bugfixes and improvements.
-Added support for title, Yoast SEO and ACF text fields.
+* Support of the Yoast SEO and ACF text fields
+* Spell Checking in the “Title” field
+* Fixes for minor issues

 = 1.0 =
-Initial release
+Initial Release of the WebSpellChecker plugin.
+The multi-language spell checking functionality is available for Visual Editor and excerpt all fields.